 - Council requires all gravity sewer mains and laterals to be tested, either with a water test or an air test in accordance with the procedures in Appendix C of NZS 4404.
 The developer's representative shall countersign Council's Pipeline Pressure Test Certificate. - For plastic pipes (PVC) there shall be no leakage after 5 minutes. - Council also requires testing of manholes and other maintenance structures.
 Any failure will require testing of other manholes and structures within the development.
 They shall be tested, after a 24-hour period of soaking to allow for absorption, by completely filling with water to the top surface of the roof slab.
-The rate of water loss shall not exceed 0.5 litres per hour per meter diameter.
+The rate of water loss shall not exceed 0.5 litres per hour per meter diameter (approximately 10-12mm overnight for 900mm diameter manhole).
 The developer's representative shall counter sign Council's Hydrostatic Test Certificate for Water Chambers.